browndarwin231-Tech/Darwin-SPF-Email-Authentication-SOC-Investigation/README.md

 This project documents a simulated Security Operations Center (SOC) investigation of a suspicious email claiming to originate from PayPal.

-The investigation focused on SPF email authentication, DNS analysis, reverse DNS lookups, IP reputation, blacklist analysis, and validation of authorized email-sending infrastructure.
+The investigation focused on SPF authentication, DNS analysis, reverse DNS lookups, IP reputation, blacklist analysis, and validation of authorized email-sending infrastructure.

-The suspicious source IP was compared against SPF records associated with `paypal.com`, SendGrid, and Pardot to determine whether the source was authorized to send email on behalf of the claimed domain.
+The suspicious source IP was compared against SPF records associated with `paypal.com`, SendGrid, and Pardot to determine whether the source IP was authorized to send email on behalf of the claimed domain.

+---

+## Investigation Scenario

+- **Claimed Sender:** `security@paypal.com`
+- **Claimed Domain:** `paypal.com`
+- **Source IP:** `185.220.101.45`
+- **Alert Type:** Suspicious Email
+- **Investigation Type:** Phishing / Email Authentication
+- **Analyst Role:** Tier 1 SOC Analyst

 ---